-You will be asked to put on a theatre gown and a pair of elasticated stockings (TEDS).
+You will be requested to wear a pair of elasticated stockings (TEDS).
 The stockings help to prevent clots (thrombosis) in your legs.
 You will need to keep these on until you are discharged from hospital.
-You will be informed how long to keep them on following discharge.
+The nurses will advise you how long you will need to continue to wear the stockings following your discharge from hospital.

-You will be escorted to theatre.
-If a pre-med has been given, a theatre trolley will be arranged to collect you from the ward.
-Otherwise, a member of our team will walk to theatre with you.
+You will be escorted to theatre by a member of the team.
+If a pre-medication (pre-med) has not been given, you may have the option of walking to theatre, otherwise a theatre trolley will be arranged to collect you from the ward.

-You will be taken to the anaesthetic room where you will be asked a few questions.
+You will be taken to the anaesthetic room where you will be asked few questions.
 If you are having general anaesthesia, you will be given an injection into a vein usually in the back of your hand.
 Once you are asleep, you will be taken into theatre.

-You will wake up in recovery area once your operation is finished and be escorted back to your bed on the ward.
+You will wake up in recovery area once your operation is finished.
+A nurse will then escort you back to your bed on the ward.